trilitech/tezos-developer-docs/docs/unity/sample-game.md

   - Triggering the backend to mint a token as a player reward

   The backend application is responsible for all interaction with the smart contract, including minting operations.
-  It also manages the token metadata and images, which are pinned to IPFS.
+  It also manages the private key for the administrator account, which is responsible for minting and transferring tokens.

   For information about the REST API endpoints, see this page: https://game.baking-bad.org/back/swagger/.